Buying a home that fits

 Having a PriorityBuyer® preapproval letter can provide several benefits.
 It identifies you as a serious buyer, adds to your negotiating strength when making an offer, lets you shop confidently, and may allow for a faster closing.

 It can also help you identify and address possible qualification needs early in the homebuying process.
-Plus, if you’re a first-time homebuyer with no record of previous mortgage payments, a preapproval may help you feel much more confident pursuing your first home purchase.
+Plus, if you’re a first-time homebuyer with no record of previous mortgage payments, a preapproval may help you feel more confident pursuing your first home purchase.

 How will you evaluate my home financing application?